Idaho State Bengals football: National award winners

+Retired numbers

 All-Americans

 The Bengals have had five two-time All-Americans: wide receiver Eddie Bell ('68–'69), defensive end Josh Hays ('95–96), placekicker Pete Garces ('98–'99), defensive end Jared Allen ('02–'03), and punter David Harrington ('10–'11).
 Allen also won the prestigious Buck Buchanan Award in 2003 as the top defensive player in the nation in Division I-AA.
 Wide receiver Rodrick Rumble was an All-American in 2011, a season in which he broke the Big Sky conference record for receptions with 112.
 Return specialist Tavoy Moore was given first-team All-American honors by the American Football Coaches Association (AFCA) for the 2010 season.
 Quarterback Mike Machurek was named a Kodak All-American for his 1981 championship season.
 Punter Jon Vanderwielen earned several All-American honors in 2009.